Topological string amplitudes for the local half K3 surface: Closed expressions for amplitudes

-The above conjecture provides us with a systematic construction of the ansatz for general $\hcalF_g$.
-We expect that the holomorphic anomaly equations and the gap conditions will be sufficient for completely fixing the form of $\hcalF_g$.
-We have seen that this is indeed the case for $g=2,3$.
-We have not checked it for $g\ge 4$.
+The polynomial structure of $\hcalF_g$ is expected, since topological string amplitudes for any Calabi--Yau threefold are polynomials in a finite number of generators \cite{Alim:2007qj}.
+The significance of the conjecture (\ref{Fgstructureinot}) is that the generators are explicitly given in terms of the Seiberg--Witten curve.
+This allows us to study topological string amplitudes for not only the local $\tfrac{1}{2}$K3 but all local del Pezzo surfaces in a unified way, as we will see in the next section.
+The conjecture (\ref{Fgstructureinot}) provides us with a systematic construction of the ansatz for general $\hcalF_g$.
+In particular, the holomorphic anomaly equations and the gap conditions will be sufficient for completely fixing the form of $\hcalF_g$ at low genus, as we have explicitly seen for $g=2,3$.

+On the other hand, it is not likely that these conditions suffice to determine $\hcalF_g$ at general $g$.
+In fact, if we apply the method to the special case with $\vecm=\veczero$, where $T_{g,n}(\tau,\veczero)$ are now ordinary quasi-modular forms, an undetermined coefficient appears already at $g=4$.
+To determine the amplitude completely at general $g$, one needs additional conditions, such as gap conditions imposed at the conifold loci of the moduli space.
+This is indeed the case for some simple local del Pezzo surfaces \cite{Haghighat:2008gw,Alim:2008kp}.